jun9303/jun9303.github.io/_pages/about.md

 1. **Fluid Mechanics**: Analysis of Turbulent Motions and Instabilities with Concurrent Heat and Momentum Transfers
 2. **Computational Science**: Development of Time-Efficient Computing Schemes for Physics-Based Complex Systems
-3. **Energy & Environment**: Flow Applications to Sustainable Energy, Clean Atmosphere, etc.
+3. **Energy & Environment**: Flow Applications to Sustainable Energy, Clean Ocean and Atmosphere, etc.

 # EXPERIENCE